jasp-stats/jaspFactor/inst/help/principalcomponentanalysis.md

 - Uniqueness: The percentage of the variance of each variable that is not explained by the component.

 Component Characteristics:
+- Unrotated solution:
-- Eigenvalues: The eigenvalue for each selected component
+  - Eigenvalues: The eigenvalue for each component
+  - Proportion var.: The proportion of variance in the dataset explained by each component
+  - Cumulative: The proportion of variance in the dataset explained by the components up to and including the current component.
+- Rotated solution:
+  - SumSq.
+Loadings: Sum of squared loadings, variance explained by each component
   - Proportion var.: The proportion of variance in the dataset explained by each component
   - Cumulative: The proportion of variance in the dataset explained by the components up to and including the current component.

 Component Correlations:
 - The correlation between the principal components.